thanos-io/thanos/docs/storage.md

 To configure Google Cloud Storage bucket as an object store you need to set `bucket` with GCS bucket name and configure Google Application credentials.

-To configure Google Cloud Storage bucket as an object store you need to set `bucket` with GCS bucket name and configure Google Application credentials.

 For example:
 ```
 type: GCS